Vedant-0102/Student-Report/README.md

-# 🎓 Student Management System
+# 🎓 Student Report Card

 ## 📌 Overview
-The **Student Management System** is a simple web-based application that allows users to manage students and courses.
+The **Student Report Card** is a simple web-based application that allows users to manage students and courses.
 It includes functionalities such as adding students, adding courses, assigning grades and attendance, and generating student reports with GPA calculations.

 ## 🌟 Features
 - 📚 Add courses with a unique Course ID and Course Name.